IRS Notice Guide

 Keep records of any payment or correspondence

-The IRS offers penalty relief programs that most taxpayers don't know about.
+The IRS offers several penalty relief programs beyond First Time Abate.
 Upload your notice to see which ones apply to your situation.

 A generic letter to the IRS gets delayed.
 A letter citing the exact IRM section for your situation gets results.